-Next, in the Initial settings section.
+Next, in the initial Settings section.
 You need to turn off the Testing option.
 Testing = OFF.

 Save your configuration and restart the CSF firewall and LFD on DirectAdmin.
-You should see that Firewall Status: Enabled and Running.
+You should see that the Firewall Status: Enabled and Running.

 At this point, you learn to install and configure CSF on DirectAdmin.

 With this firewall service, you can: